Mabuchi geometry of big cohomology classes with prescribed singularities: Non-pluripolar products on unibranch spaces

-\begin{proposition} Let $T_1,\ldots,T_p$ be closed positive currents of bidegree $(1,1)$ on $X$.
+With the same proofs as in \cite{BEGZ10}, we have \begin{proposition} Let $T_1,\ldots,T_p$ be closed positive currents of bidegree $(1,1)$ on $X$.
 Assume that all $T_i$'s are good. \begin{enumerate} \item The product $ T_1\wedge\cdots\wedge T_p $ is local in pluri-fine topology in the following sense: let $O\subseteq X$ be a pluri-fine open subset, let $S_1,\ldots,S_p$ be closed positive currents of bidegree $(1,1)$ on $X$.
 Assume that all $S_i$'s are good.
 Assume that